-5 Pieces of Advice I Was Given January 5, 2022
+5 Pieces of Advice I Was Given Scott Pauley

 aaron-burden-o-ubWHV29Uk-unsplash

-In nearly twenty years of serving on a church staff I sat in hundreds of staff meetings and training sessions.
-Some were functional and others were philosophical.
+In nearly twenty years of serving on a church staff, I sat in hundreds of staff meetings and training sessions.
+Some were functional, and others were philosophical.
 One of the last meetings I attended in late October 2015 was a luncheon for young leaders at our annual mission conference.
 Pastor Clarence Sexton gave some very spiritual and practical advice to those in the room that day.

-Just last week I came across the notes from that informal conversation and thought they were particularly helpful as we enter into a brand new year.
-Pastor Sexton shared them out of his heart with us and I want to pass them along to you now…
+Just last week, I came across the notes from that informal conversation and thought they were particularly helpful as we enter into a brand new year.
+Pastor Sexton shared them out of his heart with us, and I want to pass them along to you now…

 1. Have your own experience with God.